nigelvh/AQI-Sensor/README.md

 ## Hardware
 The PCB designs for the device, as well as a STL for the 3D printed portion of the enclosure.

+## Firmware
+The firmware I run on my devices, written for MicroPython.